googleapis/enterprise-certificate-proxy/README.md

 ## Prerequisites

-Before using ECP with your application/client, you should follow the instructions [here](enterprisecert) to configure your enterprise certificate policies with Access Context Manager.
+Before using ECP with your application/client, you should follow the instructions [here][enterprisecert] to configure your enterprise certificate policies with Access Context Manager.

 ### Quick Start